-Effects of alcohol on lymphoma, leukemia, and other types of hematological cancersNovember 13th, 2012 in Cancer
+Effects of alcohol on lymphoma, leukemia, and other types of hematological cancersNovember 13, 2012 in Medicine & Health / Cancer

 Many observational epidemiologic studies have found an inverse association between alcohol consumption and hematological cancers (such as lymphoma and leukemia).
 This study, based on the Million Women's Study in the UK, is large enough to permit an evaluation of associations with various types of such cancers.
 Further, it takes into account newer coding systems for morphology so that diseases associated with the lymphatic system can be separated from those of the myeloid system.

 The key findings are that alcohol consumption appears to lower the risk of several types of lymphoma and plasma cell neoplasms, but has little effect on the risk of myeloid tumours such as acute myeloid leukaemia.
 Smoking is associated with an increase in risk for most such cancers.
 Approximately 1.3 million middle-aged women were recruited in the United Kingdom during 1996 and followed for death, emigration and cancer registration until 2009 (mean 10.3 years per woman); potential risk factors were assessed by questionnaire.
 Adjusted relative risks were estimated by Cox regression.